-The population of Korea today, North and South combined, is estimated to be around 70-80 million.
-Please note that hereinafter will be about South Korea only, and Korea, here, will refer to South Korea.
-According to the Ministry of Security and Public Administration, as of May 2013, the total population of Korea is 51,034,494.
-In terms of population density, there are 511 people per 1km2.
+The population of Korea today, both North and South combined, is estimated to be around 70-80 million.
+(Please note that hereinafter, the article will discuss only South Korea, and Korea will refer to the Republic of Korea.)
+According to the Ministry of Security and Public Administration, as of April 2014, the total population of Korea is 51,202,130.
+In terms of population density, there are 513 people per sq. km.

 Out of the total population, 10,137,313 people, or roughly 20% of the population, live in Seoul.
 Other large and economically advanced cities such as Busan (population of 3,523,386), Incheon (2,889,258), Daegu (2,499,880), Daejeon (1,535,367), Gwangju (1,471,850) and Ulsan (1,159,234) have a higher population density than other cities in Korea.

 [Data credit: Ministry of Security and Public Administration (www.mospa.go.kr) (Korean, English)] *The information above is based on the population registered with the Resident Registration System, which means there can be a discrepancy between the reported numbers and the actual number of people living in Korea.

 Last updated on May 16, 2014